A history of kitchen dressers, design ideas and where to buy them

-Remember, these are practical pieces of furniture, and if you are buying one it should fit your needs, says Mark Yuan-Richards of Woolley & Wallis.
-The market isn’t strong at the moment so there’s plenty of choice.
+Kitchen dressers are practical pieces of furniture, and if you are buying one it should fit your needs, says Mark Yuan-Richards of Woolley & Wallis.
 ‘Dresser bases are sought after, as they fit with the uncluttered look.
 Earlier pieces, with good colour, provenance and patina, will be popular, as will distinctive later versions by leading designers or makers such as Mouseman,’ explains Mark.
 Painted dressers are covetable if the paint is original.

 Things to bear in mind when choosing your dresser

 Small is often more sought after than large: what fitted in a high-ceilinged Georgian kitchen may swamp a modern interior.

 Check drawers, handles and bases.
 Restoration, replacements and large repairs may devalue a dresser, but there should be signs of genuine age.

 Look for a good mellow patina of age.

 A dresser that once stood in a grand house will have extra cachet.

 You might also like how to mix old and new in the kitchen